Agamennon/redux-tiny-router/README.md

 ##### Configuring routes, in case you need it

-redux-tiny-router internally uses a slightly modified version of a tiny route matching library called [http-hash](https://github.com/Matt-Esch/http-hash) with that you can choose to define some routes, those definitions will populate the router object `src` `splat` and `params` properties lets take a look:
+redux-tiny-router internally uses a slightly modified version of a tiny route matching library called [http-hash](https://github.com/Matt-Esch/http-hash) with that you can choose to define some routes, those definitions will populate the router object `src` `splat` and `params` properties, lets take a look:

-Some examples, first bring into your project the router utils, naturally configure your routes before you need'em
+First bring into your project the router utils, naturally configure your routes before you need'em

 ```